BERKO ROCKS 2016

 Trustee Katy has spent the last couple of months volunteering at a Refugee Camp in Greece a year after she first went to help on Lesvos.

-She kept in touch on WhatsApp and reported that the children, some of them small, had neither toys nor shoes, We transferred funds to her so that she was able to go out and buy crocs and toys, and when she took them to the children she was hugged and kissed.
+She kept in touch while away and reported that the children, some of them small, had neither toys nor shoes, We transferred funds to her so that she was able to go out and buy crocs and toys, and when she took them to the children she was hugged and kissed.

 REFUGEE WEEK 2017